 Modules Coming Soon

-I am definitely going to order a module when they become available.
+I am definitely going to order a module when it becomes available.
 These modules extend the functionality of the UHK by connecting to the inside of the left or right side keyboard.
 The touchpad module is most interesting to me.
 If it supports multipoint gestures, this would be the ultimate setup for my workflow!

 Open Source Design